 It’s great when students in groups are similar ages and levels, but what can you do when they aren’t?
 When siblings come together or students pull ahead or lag behind, how do you keep everyone engaged and learning?
 Discover ideas, games, and activities for teaching and reviewing in groups of mixed ages and levels.
 Put these ideas right to use in group lessons, summer camps, and wherever students are learning and playing together.

 Lynnette Barney believes magic happens when musicians play and learn music together.
 Her unique lesson format, featured on the Tim Topham podcast, incorporates weekly ensemble classes alongside private lessons for her 60 students in Arizona.

-TnT — Technology in Teaching: Apps to Ignite and Involve your Students in Group Learning
+TnT — Technology in Teaching: Apps to Ignite and Involve your Students in Group Learning (On-Demand)

 Are you ready to incorporate technology in your group studio?
 Unsure how to use music apps in your classes while engaging all students at the same time?
 In this session we’ll explore my favorite apps and techniques to use them in your group teaching.
 We’ll also cover different options of projecting the app for all to see.